Download the University Honors brochure to learn more.

 B.A., Sociology, Michigan State University

-Hello there!
-I advise students in the College of Design, Architecture, Art, and Planning and the College-Conservatory of Music.
-Although I am nowhere near as artistically or musically talented as the students I advise, I’ve been surrounded by the arts my whole life.
+I advise students in DAAP's School of Design - industrial design, graphic communication design, and fashion design.
+Although I am nowhere near as artistically talented as the students I advise, I’ve been surrounded by the arts my whole life.
 Many of my family members have pursued careers in the arts (my dad is a furniture designer, my sister is a graphic designer, and my brother is an artist) and thus, I've developed a strong appreciation and admiration for the arts.
 In addition to advising, I oversee the First Year Experience and the UHP advising team.
 I encourage you to stop by anytime to chat about what’s going on in your life.
 You are also welcome to schedule an appointment with me via Starfish.

 I am from Holland, Michigan which is located on Lake Michigan.
 Growing up, my family spent a lot of time going to the beach, biking along the lakeshore, and hiking.
 I love being outdoors, and I am always looking for a new place to explore.
 I have an older sister and brother who I’ve come to really appreciate over the past few years.
 I also have two adorable nieces.
 I went to Michigan State University for my undergraduate degree and Miami University for my master’s degree.
 Along the way, I met so many great people who inspired me to follow my own passions.
 Thus, I am grateful for the opportunity to inspire students at the University of Cincinnati to create their own paths and to make the most of their college experience.